DaveWoodCom/XCGLogger/README.md

 ###To Do

-- Add examples of some advanced use cases
+- Add more examples of some advanced use cases
 - Add additional log destination types
+- Add Objective-C support
+- Add log file rotation options

 ###More